 6. Check Out Sanneizaka

 Sanneizaka, also known as “Sannenzaka,” is a stone paved road in the historical district of Higashiyama in eastern Kyoto.
-The street and buildings that line it are all of the traditional Japanese architectural style.
+The street and buildings that line it are all of the traditional Japanese architectural styles.
 The street is often paired with an adjacent street known as Ninenzaka.
 While they have tons of historical buildings lining the roads, there are many stores in that area, so it is a great place for shopping as well.

 More Modern Experiences